You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Embeline is a drug marketed by Hikma and is included in four NDAs.

 The generic ingredient in EMBELINE is clobetasol propionate.
 There are fourteen drug master file entries for this compound.
-Forty-four suppliers are listed for this compound.
+Forty-five suppliers are listed for this compound.
 Additional details are available on the clobetasol propionate profile page.

 AI Deep Research